Karen Spilka: K-12 funding and the Student Opportunity Act

 Upon becoming Senate President, Spilka's first priority was the passage of the Student Opportunity Act.
-Totaling $1.5 billion, this law included the largest increase in education funding in Massachusetts’ history.
+This law included the largest increase in education funding in Massachusetts’ history.

 Senate reforms

-Spika has instituted a number of reforms to the Senate aimed at retaining staff and making the Senate reflect Massachusetts' diversity.
+Spilka has instituted a number of reforms to the Senate aimed at retaining staff and making the Senate reflect Massachusetts' diversity.
 In 2020 she banned the use of nondisclosure agreements in the Senate, the first branch of Massachusetts government to do so.

-In 2023 she created a fellowship program to pay student workers for the first time in the Legislature's history.
+In 2023, she created a fellowship program to pay student workers for the first time in the Legislature's history.
 The program pays students from "underserved populations" $20 an hour for work in Senate offices.

 Spilka increased staff salaries by 6% in 2021, 10% in 2022, and again in 2024.
 In addition to raising salaries, the 2024 reforms standardized rates across offices, created a career ladder, and boosted pay for staff who speak languages besides English.